sdecima/javascript-detect-element-resize/README.md

 Then I came across this [great post][1] on [Back Alley Coder][3] about using [overflow and underflow events][2] to do event-based element resize detection; and it works great without consuming resources at all (just like any other browser originated event).

+On the other hand, most new browsers implement [WC3 DOM4 MutationObservers][4], which allows to observe property changes and hence indirectly watch for resize changes.

-The libraries on this repository are just a concrete implementation of that technique.
+The libraries on this repository are just a concrete implementation of a mixture of the above technologies/techniques.

 Libraries
 =========